wongsitu/Node-React-Boilerplate/README.md

 npm link cors
 npm install cors
 ```

-Let's go to our server.js in our backend folder:
+Installing cors will allow both, frontend and backend servers to communicate without installing Google Chrome CORS extension.
+Whis that out of the way, let's go to our server.js in our backend folder:

 ```javascript
 const express = require('express')